saislam10/shoppingCartTutorial/README.md

 # Shopping Cart Web App

-This repository contains a full-fledged shopping cart web application built with React, Node.js, and MySQL.
+This repository contains a shopping cart web application built with React, Node.js, and MySQL.
 It provides authentication, registration, and CRUD operations on cart items.

 ## Features